takeyamayuki/RESTuino/README.md

     Request body: `0~180 numbers` or `switch`

     - `0~180 numbers`: a servo motor moves to the angle specified by value.
-    - `switch`: Each time the following command is sent, the servo motor moves back and forth between angle and angle0.
+    - `switch`: Each time the following command is sent, the servo motor moves back and forth between `angle` and `angle0`.

     e.g.
     ```sh